Why this matters

 - For example, would you prefer people send you a private message or comment on a post to give you feedback about the content in your Space?
 How can you ensure collaborators and followers feel safe in your Space?

 It's important that you and your collaborators keep your vision for your Space in mind, so that you can meet your followers' expectations.
 Keep in mind that certain activity is not allowed anywhere on Quora.
-See Quora's Space Content policy for more on what's not allowed in Spaces.
+See our Spaces Policies for more on what's not allowed in Spaces.

 Pro tip: Consider posting your standards in your Space's description so existing and prospective followers know the norms and expectations you'd like to maintain.
 For more information on how to edit your description and other components of your Space see Customizing your Space.